qaware/qaware-blog-source/content/posts/java-service-queues.md

 <!-- That services can run into a high load scenario without exceeding cpu, ram or network capacity should be a running gag in IT. -->

 Horizontal scaling fixes the high load problems.
 With tools like Kubernetes, we made it simple: *Just add more pods*.
 It works, and your services run well again.
-However, is using more hardware and thorwing money to the problem the real solution?
+However, is using more hardware and throwing money to the problem the real solution?

 # Manage your queues